 The recognition and incidence for FAS has been shown to be increasing.
 Original estimates varied from 3 per 1,000 live births in the USA to 40 per 1,000 births in South Africa.
 More recent studies in Lazio, Italy and Cape Town, South Africa, have suggested much higher rates of 35/1000 to 890/1000 respectively (6,10,13).
 Methodological issues, genetic differences in the susceptibility to alcohol based on the mother's liver metabolism, as well as differences in population drinking patterns may account for some of the variance(7).
-As a result, whilst the exact incidence for any one population differs greatly and is unknown the rates are considered potentially higher than previously thought.
-No documentation of decreased life expectancy exists.
+As a result, whilst the exact incidence for any one population differs greatly and is unknown the rates are considered In recent years two international systematic reviews of the epidemiological literature identified rates internationally (21,22).
+Rates varied across the world with high risk populations such as those in care or in prison or in the looked after children's population being exponentially affected (28,29).
+A review in America identified from active ascertainment studies a rate of around 5% (20) and more recently an estimate of prevalence from a longitudinal cohort study in the UK suggested rates of anywhere between 6-17%(24).
+These rates suggest even at lower estimates this is far from a rare disorder.